 BUFA is a season-long training for new and aspiring farmers conducted in and around Portland, Oregon by OSU Extension Service and community partners.
-BUFA provides two options for participation to train urban and small-scale farmers and community land stewards in vegetable and fruit production and farm business management.
+BUFA provides training for urban and small-scale farmers and community land stewards in vegetable and fruit production and farm business management.
 BUFA can help you to build your foundation in farming.

 BUFA partners include: OSU, Grow Portland, Rogue Farm Corps and Oregon Food Bank.

 BUFA training details